GMA General Policies

 3. To promote lifelong learning

 Students will be monitored when the Internet is used during class.
-Under the direction of the IT Department, GMA will continue to utilize filtering software to block students' access to inappropriate websites.
+Under the direction of the IT Department, Gwynedd-Mercy Academy will continue to utilize filtering software to block students' access to inappropriate websites.

-It is the expectation of Gwynedd-Mercy Academy that the Internet is used in a responsible, efficient, ethical, and legal manner by all members of the GMA community, and is used in support of the educational objectives and the student behavior guidelines of Gwynedd-Mercy Academy.
+It is the expectation of Gwynedd-Mercy Academy that the Internet is used in a responsible, efficient, ethical, and legal manner by all members of the school community and is used in support of the school’s educational objectives and the student behavior guidelines.
 Transmission of any material in violation of any federal or state regulation is prohibited.
 Unacceptable uses include, but are not limited to, the following: violating copyright laws, reposting (forwarding) a person’s communications without the author's prior consent, and using threatening or inappropriate language.

 Users must abide by network etiquette rules.
 These rules include, but are not limited to, the following: